WordPress SEO Checklist – 45 Tips to Increase Traffic by 571% in 13 Months

 Some might lead you to believe “SEO is dead.”
 Google that search term and what comes back in return is over 800,000 search results.
 However, just because SEO has changed drastically over the past decade doesn’t mean it is dead, it simply means it has changed.
 Businesses now have to take new and unique approaches to SEO to win the never-ending game in SERPs.
 Many bootstrap companies and blogs build their entire business from the beginning off of organic search.
 While this may be risky, it still is a sign that organic search is alive and well.
-In this in-depth post we are going to share with you 45+ WordPress SEO tips to help skyrocket your traffic and hopefully help you dominate your competition.
+In this in-depth post, we are going to share with you 45+ WordPress SEO tips that we use here at Kinsta.
+These will help skyrocket your traffic and dominate your competition.

 70-80% of users ignore the paid ads, focusing on the organic results. – imFORZA